 With our innovation culture, which is put into practice at all levels of our organization, we highlight the importance of innovation and safeguard its status.
 Both at a decentralized and at Group level, we can continually evaluate and control our research and development activities based on financial and non-financial criteria.
 By investing aboveaverage amounts in research and development, we can continually introduce products on the market that are tailored to customers’ individual and current needs and thus positively influence our competitive position.

 Production risks concern technical disruptions or human failure in production that can be harmful to people or the environment.
 Our goal is to minimize the effects of machine failure on the value chain by operating production lines independently from one another.
 It is compulsory for our staff to receive training in the clearly defined process and quality standards in the areas in question.
 In addition, we conclude property damage as well as plant and equipment breakdown insurances.
-Due to capacity utilization stretched to the limits, both the probability of occurrence and the amount of loss in the production risk group have increased compared to the previous year, resulting in an upgrade from low to medium in this risk class as well.
+Russia’s war against Ukraine led to the risk of a possible gas shortage, especially in Europe, due to interrupted gas and oil supplies.
+This resulted in an increased risk of further significant price increases for raw materials, disruptions to the supply chains for intermediate products, and the risk of production interruptions due to a potential quota system for energy.
+This critical situation, particularly for the European sites, led to a slight decrease in the probability of occurrence in the group of production risks, but at the same time to a significant increase in the potential loss amount compared with the previous year.
+This risk group has therefore been upgraded from medium to high.

 Information technologies form the basis of nearly all of ALTANA’s business and communications processes.
 Breakdowns or other disruptions of IT systems can lead to farreaching impairments in all of the Group’s value-added stages, which can have significant effects on business performance (IT risks).
 In addition, potential risks arise from data loss or theft of business secrets.
 ALTANA attaches great importance to smooth availability of IT applications and services.
 To guarantee this, corresponding processes and organizational structures have been established.
 Emergency plans are in place in case of significant disruptions or losses of data.
-Due to the increased risk of cyberattacks and the resulting potential damage to internal processes and delivery capability, the group of IT risks has been rated higher in terms of both probability of occurrence and amount of damage, so that these are now reported as a medium risk.
-In the past fiscal year, in view of the increased risk profile, we significantly increased spending to expand security and protective measures against cyberattacks.
-We will continue this level of security and these protective measures in the coming years and regularly adjust them to the threat profile.
+In the coming years, we will continue to focus on security and protection measures, which we further develop in line with the threat profile.
+Although the probability of occurrence for this risk group increased slightly, the potential amount of damage decreased as a result of the measures implemented, so that the risk group was downgraded from medium to low.

 Delivery of faulty products can cause damage to people, property, or the environment and thus cause liability risks.
 This can have significant effects on the Group’s asset situation.
 We minimize this risk by standardizing production processes to a large extent and by taking comprehensive quality control measures.
 In addition, we continually conduct analyses to assess the hazardous potential of our input materials and products, and we conclude insurances.